kunalt4/ToDoList/README.md

-# Simple ToDo list made with ReactJS
+# Simple ToDo list made with ReactJS using create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).